-- 1. Check whether the compression rings are straight in the connectors. - 2.
-Place the appliance: slide it top-down over the mounting strip.
-Make sure that the pipes simultaneously slide into the compression fittings. - 3.
+- 1. Place the appliance: slide it top-down over the mounting strip. - 2.
 The flexible tube from the condensate siphon should be inserted into an open waste pipe of not less than 32 mm diameter.
-If connected to a soil pipe or waste system, the waste pipe must include a trap (similar to arrangement for washing machine). - 4.
-The flexible tube from the pressure relief safety valve should be pushed over the 15 mm copper discharge pipe. - 5.
-Tighten the compression fittings to the mounting bracket. - 6.
-Mount the air supply and the flue discharge. - 7.
+If connected to a soil pipe or waste system, the waste pipe must include a trap (similar to arrangement for washing machine). - 3.
+Mount the air supply and the flue discharge. - 4.
 Close the air supply opening that is not used with the plug supplied.

-4.7 Fit the pipework cover
+4.7 Fit the pipework cover (optional)